 The development process is inseparable from income inequality, particularly in the early stage of development.
-However, increasing income inequality must be controlled because it will bring out various dissatisfactions and leads to various horizontal conflict in society (Suparmono & Partina, 2021).
+However, increasing income inequality must be restrained because it generates societal discontent and leads to a variety of horizontal conflicts (Suparmono & Partina, 2021).

 Conclusion

-Based on the discussion of results, it can be concluded that in Yogyakarta Province during 2010-2021, income inequality has no reciprocal relationship to economic growth and poverty.
+Based on the discussion of results, it can be concluded that there was no reciprocal relationship between income disparity, economic growth, and poverty in Yogyakarta Province between 2010 and 2021.
 Meanwhile, economic growth and poverty have a reciprocal relationship.
-Economic growth and poverty do not significantly affect income inequality, so reducing inequality through economic growth and poverty alleviation is not effective.
-Income inequality is affected by the growth of district minimum wage and the growth of education.
-Based on that, to overcome this income inequality, the recommendations to local government are: 1) ensure the equal distribution of economic growth in all districts/cities in Yogyakarta Province and all economic sectors; 2) ensure the equal distribution of education and its quality; 3) tax policy and its proper use; 4) reducing inequality in minimum wage among the districts/cities; 5) utilize the potential of the budget to determine strategic targets to reduce income inequality.
+The effects of economic growth and poverty on income disparity are negligible, hence lowering inequality by economic growth and poverty reduction is ineffective.
+Income inequality is affected by the growth of district minimum wage and education.
+Based on that, to overcome this income inequality, the recommendations to local government are: 1) ensure the equal distribution of economic growth in all districts/cities in Yogyakarta Province and all economic sectors; 2) ensure the equal distribution of education and its quality; 3) tax policy and its proper use; 4) reducing inequality in minimum wage among the districts/cities; 5) utilise the potential of the budget to determine strategic targets to reduce income inequality.

-Acknowledgment
+Acknowledgement

 The authors gratefully acknowledge a grant from the Indonesian Ministry of Education, Culture, Research, and Technology's Directorate General of Higher Education (DIKTI) for this research.
 On May 10, 2022, the following grants will be awarded: 145/E5/PG.02.00.PT/2022.
 The authors would also like to thank Syiah Kuala University's institute for research and community service (LPPM) for arranging grant funding for this study.
-On May 10, 2022, the following grants will be made: 88/UN11.2.1/PT.01.03/DPRM/2022.
+On May 10, 2022, the following grants will be awarded: 88/UN11.2.1/PT.01.03/DPRM/2022.